andre-maree/Trax-SQL-Audit/README.md

 #### For a solution that requires another SQL Server licence, or for when the existing SQL Server is used to store audit data:

 If SQL Server is the audit store, then it is recommended to export audit data to another SQl Server instance.
-However, id the same instance is used to store audit data, then there is only a slight data cost advantage in favour of Table Storage.
+However, if the same instance is used to store audit data, then there is only a slight data cost advantage in favour of Table Storage.
 The greatest benefit of Trax is it`s scalability by data partitioning, compared to a SQL index on audit data that was populated by trigger.

 ### Reliability